Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Jake McCarthy At The Plate

-- McCarthy is hitting .170 with a double, a triple and four walks.
+- McCarthy has a double, a triple and four walks while hitting .170.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.